Using Templates Editor

 Using the Templates code editor

-Select Templates under Content in the Management Interface.
-This opens the Templates Editor from where you can modify Twig templates to extend the look and feel of your Account Dashboard.
+Select Templates from the left-side menu of the Management Interface.
+This opens the Templates Editor from where you can modify Twig templates to extend the look and feel of your WebShop.

 Select the code snippet (template) you wish to update.
 Use Twig, our templating language, to add logic and content to the selected template.
 Once you select Save, your updates are immediately visible in WebShop.